reydelleon/civicdata.github.io/_posts/2015-05-21-national-day-of-civic-hacking-louisville.md

 ---
 layout: post
 title: National Day of Civic Hacking Louisville 2015
-description: "Louisville's 3rd Annual National Day of Civic Hacking"
+description: "Hack for Change Louisville was held as the city’s official Code for America National Day of Civic Hacking event, one of over 100 simultaneous events across the United States.
+The day brought together local government leaders and staff, local organizations, non-profits, businesses, visitors, and community members and was focused on civic innovation."
 created: 2015-05-21
-modified: 2015-06-09
+modified: 2015-06-10
 tags: [louisville,codeforamerica,cfa,hackforchange,ndoch,2015]
 comments: true
 image: